Last updated on

 For the filling, I use my mom’s homemade strawberry jam.
 There’s nothing else like it, if you ask me.
 If you don’t have homemade jam on hand, don’t worry.
 Your favorite store bought jam will work great too.

-For my peanut butter frosting, I adapted one I already use and love.
-You can find that recipe HERE.
-This time, though, I decided to change it up a little.
+For my peanut butter frosting, I adapted one I already use and love from Annie Eats.
 Instead of whipping the cream and folding it in at the end, I just added a little cream at the end and whipped the frosting mixture like I usually do.
 It’s still creamy and smooth, and just as delicious – it just has a little more stability to it.